NicoSantos14/Spotify-Churn/README.md

 GROUP BY subscription_type;
 ```

-**Insight:**
-Free users churn at a significantly higher rate than Premium users, reinforcing the retention value of Premium features.
+Free users churn at a noticeably higher rate than Premium users, reinforcing the link between paid features and retention.

 ---

-### 3️⃣ Behavior of Churned vs Non-Churned Users
+### Churned vs Retained User Behavior

-**Business Question:**
-How does behavior differ between churned and retained users?
+This comparison looks at how behavior differs between users who churned and those who did not.

-**SQL Used:**

 ```sql
 SELECT